 Sparrow – is also unique in that it contains a fully featured transaction editor that also functions as a blockchain explorer.
 This feature not only allows easy editing of all of a transaction’s fields, (including for example locktime and sequence), but importantly viewing the hexadecimal representation of the transaction at all times with detailed highlighting.

 Nunchuk - Multisig wallet, safest self-custody solution, privacy oriented app, multi-device sync, air-gapped signing, software key, connect to own node, for all major platform OS.

 Bitcoin Core – it is a Wallet Node, also with coin control, labels, fee control.
 But it is also for a little more advanced, and it needs a lot of space on your hard drive because it is downloading an entire copy of the blockchain, and it works with this copy always, which is also then synchronized with the entire Bitcoin network, always downloading the last blocks.
 This wallet also serves to verify transactions and include them in the blockchain.
 But this is done automatically, you as a user do not have to worry about this.

 Zap Desktop - powerful onchain/LN/node wallet with a simple interface to connect to your own BTC/LN node.

 Bluewallet Desktop - only for Mac users, same capabilities as mobile version

-Lightning App - nice and simple desktop app for Lightning neutrino node, from Lightning Labs.
+Blixt Node Desktop - nice and simple desktop app for Lightning neutrino node, only for macOS available for the moment.